Published by Carl Hedinger. Last Updated on November 22, 2023.

 The Namour and Reyes Families (Current Owners)

-The property was purchased by Calvin Reyes, Elaine Namour, and Michael Namour in 2017.
+So, who owns Henry River Mill Village?
+The property was actually purchased by Calvin Reyes, Elaine Namour, and Michael Namour in 2017.
 Reyes, a Florida transplant who now calls North Carolina home, fell in love from the first moment he looked inside the company store.

-They continue to preserve the property and keep it maintained against mother nature and any other issues that come with protecting original buildings.
+They continue to preserve and maintain the property against mother nature and any other issues that come with protecting original buildings.

-We spoke with Calvin for NC Travel Chat and learned more about his journey before and after he and his family purchased the Henry River Mill Village property.
+We spoke with Calvin Reyes of Henry River for our NC Travel Chat and learned more about his journey before and after he and his family purchased the Henry River Mill Village property.

 Things to Do at Henry River Mill Village

 You can visit and tour the village, and it’s possible you might detect some paranormal activity.
-And even if you don’t believe, our interview with Calvin might convince you otherwise.
+And even if you don’t believe it, our interview with Calvin might convince you otherwise.

 If you want to tour the Henry River Mill Village, there are a few options.